-As we saw above, CEOs are more confident in their own businesses’ growth prospects over the coming three years.
-In part, this is because they have greater control over the levers that will determine this, such as digital acceleration.
-With commerce increasingly taking place online because of factors such as physical distancing and lockdowns, companies are having to rethink what customers want and how to deliver these requirements.
+Interestingly, business leaders are more confident in their own businesses‘ growth prospects over the coming 3 years.
+In part, this is because they have greater control over the levers that will determine this growth.
+One of the most critical levers they can control here, and a major growth driver, is digital acceleration.
+With commerce increasingly taking place online because of factors such as physical distancing, companies are having to rethink what customers want and how to deliver it.
+In Ukraine, over a third of respondents said that the pandemic had accelerated digital transformation with the best results achieved in the area of operational digitalisation (39 percent), and design of new digital business models and revenue flows (36 percent).
+Respondents acknowledged that progress had accelerated during the pandemic.

-Building resilient, flexible supply chains – ones that can withstand shocks and offer the agility to pivot to new opportunities – will be critical for organizations to drive growth and build a competitive advantage post-Covid.
-This will be particularly important in a world where CEOs are aware that increasing territorialism – which is their third-placed risk today – could make the transfer of goods both more difficult and more costly.
+Since the beginning of the pandemic, talent risk around the world has risen in the rankings and is now recognised as the greatest threat to business; overtaking disruption to the supply chain, the threat of a return to territorialism, and environmental climate change risk.
+In terms of major strategic threats, supply chain risk ranks second around the world and fifth in Ukraine.
+Leaders agree that building resilient, flexible supply chains — ones that can withstand shocks and offer the agility to pivot to new opportunities — will be critical for organisations to drive growth and build a competitive advantage post-COVID.
+Leaders are aware that increasing territorialism — which now ranks third in terms of risk — could make the transfer of goods both more difficult and more costly.